-The compulsory second pillar survivor's and disability pensions that have been paid since 2017 will be adjusted to the cost of living for the first time on 1 January 2021.
-The adjustment rate is 0.3 %.
-Pensions that were paid out for the first time before 2017 will not be adjusted.
+On 1 January 2022, some compulsory second column survivors' and disability pensions will be adjusted to the price trend.
+The adjustment rate is 0.3 % for pensions paid out since 2018 and 0.1 % for pensions that were paid out for the first time in 2012.
+The other pensions are not adjusted.